 A vital component of our nation’s critical infrastructure is the financial services sector, and risk management professionals in this industry understand the importance of protecting an organization against cyberattacks.
-Recent cyber disasters like the Equifax data breach serve as a dour reminder that it’s not enough to just respond; an organization must have a defined program to protect the business in the face of unrelenting hackers and attackers.
+Recent cyber disasters like the Equifax data breach serve as a sour reminder that it’s not enough to just respond; an organization must have a defined program to protect the business in the face of unrelenting hackers and attackers.

 Risk management professionals can take the following proactive steps to protect their organizations and ensure an effective business response when cyber crises strike: